john2796/chef-portfolio-BE/README.md

 #### Documented by:

-- John Miranda : Team-Lead / Project-Manager --> you can dm me directly if you have any question `Happy Coding🧙‍♂️‍♂️‍♂️`
+- John Miranda : Team-Lead / Project-Manager --> you can dm me directly if you have any question `Happy Coding🧙🧙🧙`